AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/nur-yyyy-mm-simple-nurture.md

 * Consider updating the naming convention of this program example to align with your naming convention.

->[!NOTE]
->
->Remember to update the My Token Values on the program template and each time you use the program, as needed.
+* Ensure you have rules in place to pause and resume your nurture cadence.
+These Smart Campaigns should be activated or scheduled before the Engagement Program is activated.

 >[!TIP]
 >
->Don't forget to activate the "01-Engaged" Campaign for tracking success!
-Do this _before_ your form is live and emails are sent.
+>Don't forget to activate the "Influenced (Program Success)" campaign for tracking success!
+Do this _before_ your emails are sent.